tubatoycorn/luuid-native/README.md

 # LUUID Native

-LUUID Native is a pure Lua library for generating UUIDs (Universally Unique Identifiers) with no external dependencies.
+LUUID Native is a pure Lua library for generating UUIDs (Universally Unique Identifiers) with minimal external dependencies.
 It supports various UUID versions including time-based, DCE Security, and random UUIDs.

 ## Table of Contents